xavierloeraflores/wgu-capstone/project_management/Post-Implementation-Report.md

 ## Data Summary

 The data was sourced from two separate datasets from Kaggle.
-The first dataset, the training data from the Twitter Sentiment Analysis Hatred Speech dataset contained over 29 thousand rows of data containing a social media post and a label indicating whether the post was racist or not.
+The first dataset, the training data from the Twitter Sentiment Analysis dataset contained over 29 thousand rows of data containing a social media post and a label indicating whether the post was racist or not.
 The second dataset, the Hate Speech & Offensive Language dataset, contained over 25 thousand rows of data with a social media post and a label indicating whether the post contained hate speech, offensive language, or neither.
 The data was processed to map the labels to a binary classification of offensive or not offensive.
 The data was then split into training and testing sets for use in the machine learning model.

 ```python